illwieckz/Unvanquished/README.md

 #### If you don't have the assets, you can download them first

 The package downloader script can use `aria2c`, `curl` or `wget`, `aria2c` is recommended.
-You can do `./download-paks --help` for more options.
+You can do `./download-paks --help` to get information about options availables.

 ```sh
 ./download-paks build/pkg